The Do’s and Don’ts Post Hair Transplant Surgery

 - Do not use any hair dyes for at least one month.

-- Do not use a blow dryer on high heat for the first month after hair transplant.
-If you need to use it you may do so after 2 weeks but on a cool setting.
+- Avoid using a blow dryer on high heat for the first month after a hair transplant.
+If you need to use it, you may do so after 2 weeks, but on a cool setting.

-In conclusion, by following these simple tips you can make sure your post hair transplant care and recovery goes smooth and successful.
+In conclusion, by following these simple tips, you can ensure that your post-hair-transplant care and recovery proceed smoothly and successfully.

-And if you want to get the best results, make sure to choose a reputable clinic like Avrupa Hair Transplant that has experienced surgeons and a proven track record.
+To achieve the best results, select a reputable clinic like Avrupa Hair Transplant, which features experienced surgeons and a proven track record.

 Written By